SAP/project-fontus/docs/integrating.md

 ```

 Ensure to start Fontus with the `verbose` option and make the resulting
-classfiles accessible for the report later on.
+class files accessible for the report later on.

 #### Getting Coverage Statistics